Convent of São Boaventura

-The Convent of São Boaventura (Convento de São Boaventura), Convent of Saint Bonaventure, popularly referred to it as the Church of São Francisco (Church of Saint Francis of Assissi), is located in the civil parish of Santa Cruz, in the municipality of the same name in the Portuguese archipelago of the Azores.
+The Convent of São Boaventura (Convento de São Boaventura), Convent of Saint Bonaventure, popularly referred to it as the Church of São Francisco (Church of Saint Francis of Assisi), is located in the civil parish of Santa Cruz, in the municipality of the same name in the Portuguese archipelago of the Azores.

 History

 This building, to the invocation of Saint Bonaventure, a Franciscan convent was built under the initiative of Inácio Coelho, then vicar of Santa Cruz through funds he made available on 26 June 1641.
 Legend suggests that the church and convent were erected in order to fulfill a vow following the triumph of Portuguese forces over Spain during the Restoration War.

 During this period, friar Diogo das Chagas referred to the convent: